Vitamin K: Injection or oral dose for newborns

-In the UK, parents of new babies are routinely asked if their baby is to have supplementary vitamin K, which is needed to make blood clot and prevent excessive internal bleeding.
+In the UK, parents of new babies are routinely asked if their baby is to have supplementary vitamin K by injection or oral supplement, which is needed to make blood clot and prevent excessive internal bleeding.

 While some babies are at a higher risk than others (see below), some babies who are at risk of bleeding don’t show any risk factors and, for this reason, the Department of Health recommends all babies are given vitamin K soon after birth, usually by injection.
 However, it is your choice as a parent to decline, if you wish; you can also opt for vitamin K to be given by mouth instead.

 HDN is a rare but very serious disease.
 Half of all babies who have HDN have a haemorrhage into their brain (intracranial bleeding).
 This often causes brain damage, and the baby may die.
 In the 1950s and 1960s, it became standard practice for all babies to have an injection of vitamin K into a muscle.

 Later, in the 1980s, some health professionals and parents wondered if it was necessary to give vitamin K injections to every newborn baby.
 Instead, single doses by mouth became popular, and some babies, if they were not deemed to be at higher risk, were not given the supplement at all.